top of page

 Life is a series of highs and lows – and it is important to understand and try to maintain a balance.

-I think my life and career so far has been an apprenticeship for the role I am doing now.
+I think my life and career so far has been an apprenticeship for the work I do now.

 It has been hard work and long hours, but I wouldn’t have it any other way.
 If it wasn’t a challenge, it wouldn’t be as rewarding as it is.